mandober/rust-debrief/primitives/slices/slices.md

 # Slices

-Slice and string slice are two primitive data types, usually seen in their borrowed form.
-They are a view into a block of memory represented as a two-part fat pointer stored on the stack: a pointer to the data and the length.
+- slices are primitive data types, usually seen in their borrowed form
+- they are a view into a block of memory
+- fat pointer (2words): a pointer to the data and the length

 There are 2 kinds of slices:
-- **sequential slice**, `&[T]` is a dynamically-sized view into a contiguous sequence.
+- sliconseq (i.e. SLice Into CONtiguous SEQuence), `&[T]`, is a dynamically-sized view into a contiguous sequence, `[T]`.
-- **string slice**, `&str`, is a dynamically-sized view into a string.
+- string slice, `&str`, is a dynamically-sized view into a string.

 Both slices are solution to the problem of referring to a part of sequential types (not to type as a whole - that’s what references are for).

 ## Iteration
 Slices implement two of the three `IntoIterator` variants; since they don't own their elements, there is no "by value" case.
 Instead, `into_iter` for `&[T]` and `&mut [T]` returns an iterator that produces shared and mutable references to the elements.

-## Sequential types
+## Sliconseq
 Commonly used sequential types are array and vector.
 They are compound types and they are both able to hold homogenous elements of type `T`.

-Vector is a growable type whose size might not be known at compile-time; it always allocates on the heap.
-Array is a fixed type; once declared, its size,  which is a part of its type, cannot be changed.
-Assuming its elements are scalar primitives, array uses only the stack.
+__Array__ is a fixed type; once declared, its size, which is a part of its type, cannot be changed.
+If its elements are scalar primitives, array is stored completely on the stack.

+- array: `[T; size]`
-**Array**: fixed sequence, `[T; size]` reference to an array: `&[T; size]` reference to a part of an array: `&[T]`
+- reference to an array: `&[T; size]`
+- reference to a part of an array: `&[T]`

+__Vector__ is a growable type whose size might not be known at compile-time; it always allocates on the heap.

+- vector: `Vec<T>`
-**Vector**: growable sequence, `Vec<T>` reference to a vector: `&Vec<T>` reference to a part of a vector: `&[T]`
+- reference to a vector: `&Vec<T>`
+- reference to a part of a vector: `&[T]`

 ```rust
 // array: fixed, owned sequence